loftuxab/alfresco-ubuntu-install/README.md

 ============================
 In the directory `/opt/alfresco/scripts` there are some useful scripts installed.
 Or if you did not run the install script, grab them from github.
 Here is what they do:
 * `libreoffice.sh` - Start/stop libreoffice manually.
 Sometimes libreoffice crashes during a transformation, use this script to start it again.
 Alfresco will re-connect when the server detects libreoffice is running.
 You can add this to crontab for automatic checks:
+NO LONGER NEEDED: Since version 6 or LX101, Alfresco uses JodConverter with built in process management.

 `*/10 * * * * /opt/alfresco/scripts/libreoffice.sh start 2>&1 >> /opt/alfresco/logs/office.log`
 `0 2 * * * /opt/alfresco/scripts/libreoffice.sh restart 2>&1 > /opt/alfresco/logs/office.log`